Sir Charles Burrell, 10th Baronet: Personal life

 Burrell spent his early years on his parents' farm in the British colony of Southern Rhodesia and then in Australia but returned to England for secondary education.
 He was educated at Millfield and the Royal Agricultural College.
 He succeeded to the baronetcy upon the death of his father, Sir John Raymond Burrell, 9th Baronet, on 29 May 2008.

-He married the travel writer Isabella Elizabeth Nancy Tree on 2 December 1993.
-They have two children, Nancy (born 29 May 1995) and Edward (born 10 October 1996).
+He married the travel writer Isabella Elizabeth Nancy Tree.
+They have two children.

 Knepp Estate management

-Burrell lives in West Sussex with his family on the ancestral 3500 acre Knepp Wildland estate in a castellated mansion built for the Burrell family around 1808 by John Nash (built next to the ruins of the medieval Knepp Castle).
+Burrell lives in West Sussex with his family on the ancestral 3500 acre Knepp Wildland estate in a castellated mansion built for the Burrell family around 1808 by John Nash (built near to the ruins of the medieval Knepp Castle).
+The estate originally came into the family through Sir Charles Raymond, who made his fortune through the East India Company and bought Knepp in 1787.
 Burrell inherited the estate at the age of 21 and managed it using conventional intensive farming for 17 years before starting to convert it using rewilding principles in 2000.